Rarely can it be so clearly demonstrated that people, and even whole societies, cannot see what is plainly in front of their eyes.

 These series are very useful and welcome, but they demonstrate that without a cheerleader ‘the public’ are unlikely to make a correct assessment.
 History is full of reassessing former heroes and discovering unsung heroes.

-The purpose of this blogpost is first to record the place that John Logie Baird deserves to occupy in such ‘competitions’ but also to demonstrate how blind people can be in things secular and therefore, no wonder, how blind they are in things spiritual.
+The purpose of this blogpost is first to record the place that John Logie Baird deserves to occupy in such ‘competitions’ but also to demonstrate how blind people can be to what is in front of their eyes – the television or computer screen.
+If they can be distracted by cheerleaders so easily and if they are so blind in secular things, is it any wonder how blind they are in spiritual things?

 It is worth recalling that for many people an ‘icon’ is an object of worship.
 Celebrities might be role models and worthy of honour, but they are not objects of worship.